 If you become able to express your wishes at any time, you will be listened to and the health care proxy will have no effect.

-Who should have a copy of my health care proxy?
+Who should have a copy?

 Your agent should have the original document.
 You should have a copy and your physician should have a copy with your medical records.